-The Rev. Emily Carter was ordained a deacon in the Episcopal Church in Connecticut in June 2023, and she is looking forward to her ordination to the priesthood.
+The Rev. Emily Carter was ordained a priest at Christ Church in March 2024.
 In addition to her ministry at Christ Church, she serves as the Affiliate Advisor to the Episcopal Church at Vassar College (ECVC).
 She’s an Episcopal Service Corps alum and brings experience in parish ministry, interfaith work, campus and young adult ministry, and hospital chaplaincy.

-In her free time, she enjoys running, rock climbing, hiking (especially in New Hampshire’s White Mountains), reading, writing, backpacking, and caring for chickens.
+In her free time, she enjoys running, rock climbing, hiking, reading, writing, backpacking, and caring for chickens.
 She graduated from Berkeley Divinity School at Yale with a diploma in Anglican Studies, from Yale Divinity School with an MDiv, and from Dartmouth College with a BA in government and classical studies.

 Rev. John Kater,